The state of prisons in England and Wales

 We’ve looked at these figures in more detail in a previous factcheck.

 More frontline officers left than were recruited or promoted every year until 2015.
-Although this changed in 2015 (with 507 net new officers) the total number of full-time equivalent frontline officers was still lower than the previous year.
+Although this changed in 2015 (with 507 net new officers) the total number of full-time equivalent frontline officers first increased in 2016.

-The government announced on 3 November that it plans to recruit 2,500 new frontline officers by 2018.
+The government announced in November 2016 that it plans to recruit 2,500 new frontline officers by 2018.

-Statistics are measured for the 12 months to September (deaths) or June (other measures).
+The statistics cover the 12 months to June 2017 (deaths) or the 12 months to March (other measures).

-Assaults on other prisoners and staff are also more common.
-There were 208 ‘prisoner on prisoner’ assault incidents per 1,000 prisoners, an increase of 32%.
-Assaults on prison staff increased by 40%, to a rate of 70 incidents per 1,000 prisoners.
+Assaults on other prisoners and staff are the highest on record.
+There were 227 ‘prisoner on prisoner’ assault incidents per 1,000 prisoners, an increase of 16% since last year.
+Assaults on prison staff increased by 32%, to a rate of 84 incidents per 1,000 prisoners.

 The House of Commons Library has published a report about recent concerns over prison safety, examining possible causes of the increasing violence.